uperl/Archive-Libarchive-FFI/README.md

 - ARCHIVE\_VERSION\_NUMBER
 - ARCHIVE\_WARN

+# EXAMPLES

+These examples are translated from equivalent C versions provided on the libarchive website, and are annotated here with Perl specific details.
+These examples are also included with the distribution.

+## List contents of archive stored in file

+\# EXAMPLE: example/list\_contents\_of\_archive\_stored\_in\_file.pl

+## List contents of archive stored in memory

+\# EXAMPLE: example/list\_contents\_of\_archive\_stored\_in\_memory.pl

+## List contents of archive with custom read functions

+TODO

+## A universal decompressor

+\# EXAMPLE: example/universal\_decompressor.pl

+## A basic write example

+\# EXAMPLE: example/basic\_write.pl

+## Constructing objects on disk

+TODO

+## A complete extractor

+TODO

+# CAVEATS

+Archive and entry objects are really pointers to opaque C structures and need to be freed using one of `archive_read_free`, `archive_write_free` or `archive_entry_free`, in order to free the resources associated with those objects.

+The documentation that comes with libarchive is not that great, but is serviceable.
+The documentation for this library is copied largely from libarchive, with adjustments for Perl.

 # SEE ALSO

 The intent of this module is to provide a low level fairly thin direct